Order (biology)

 What does and does not belong to each order is determined by a taxonomist, as is whether a particular order should be recognized at all.
 Often there is no exact agreement, with different taxonomists each taking a different position.
 There are no hard rules that a taxonomist needs to follow in describing or recognizing an order.
 Some taxa are accepted almost universally, while others are recognized only rarely.

 The name of an order is usually written with a capital letter.
 For some groups of organisms, their orders may follow consistent naming schemes.
 Orders of plants, fungi, and algae use the suffix -ales (e.g. Dictyotales).
-Orders of birds and fishes use the Latin suffix -iformes meaning 'having the form of' (e.g. Passeriformes), but orders of mammals and invertebrates are not so consistent (e.g. Artiodactyla, Actiniaria, Primates).
+Orders of birds and fishes use the Latin suffix -iformes meaning 'having the form of' (e.g. Passeriformes), most orders of insects use the suffix -ptera meaning 'wing', but orders of mammals, reptiles, amphibians and invertebrates are not so consistent (e.g. Artiodactyla, Anura, Crocodylia, Actiniaria, Primates).

 Hierarchy of ranks

 Zoology

 For some clades covered by the International Code of Zoological Nomenclature, several additional classifications are sometimes used, although not all of these are officially recognized.

 In their 1997 classification of mammals, McKenna and Bell used two extra levels between superorder and order: grandorder and mirorder.
 Michael Novacek (1986) inserted them at the same position.
 Michael Benton (2005) inserted them between superorder and magnorder instead.
 This position was adopted by Systema Naturae 2000 and others.